soundarmoorthy/FiFi/README.md

 #### Introduction
-FiFi is a File Fixer library that can be used to make consistent Line Endings, File Encoding and Remove Invalid ASCII characters.
+FiFi is a File Fixer library that can be used to fix files for the following
+* consistent Line Endings,
+* File Encoding
+* Remove Invalid ASCII characters.

 It provides an easy to use Fluent API's that can be easily setup and called in couple of lines of code.
-FiFi is based on .NET standard and can run in Windows, Mac, and Unix.
+FiFi is based on .NET standard 2.1 and can run in .NET Core 3.0 and .NET Core 4.6.1 or above

 #### Usage